utheshini/todo-app/README.md

 ## 🙋‍♀️ About Me

-I’m a recent graduate and aspiring Frontend Developer passionate about building real-world projects.
-This portfolio project showcases my skills in **React.js**, **Tailwind CSS**, and modern web development as I continue improving my UI and React expertise.
+I’m a recent graduate and aspiring **Frontend Developer** passionate about building real-world projects.
+This portfolio project showcases my skills in **React.js**, **Tailwind CSS**, and **modern web development**,with a focus on user-friendly design, state management, and responsive layouts.

 ---